 1&1 Ionos offers other plans for larger corporations, as well as WordPress managed hosting plans and cloud plans.
 They also provide 24/7/365 support for you when you sign up for website hosting.

-Hostwinds website hosting company was founded in 2010 and is headquartered out of Seattle, Washington.
+Hostwinds website hosting company is headquartered out of Seattle, Washington.
 They’ve got three plans for their standard shared web hosting services.